 If the design was still understandable without a layer, then we left it out.
-This is an important discipline to try and convey the most meaning, with the least amount of design. (it comes from the work of legendary designer Dieter Rams and it’s well worth doing some research on his design approach.)
+This is an important discipline to try and convey the most meaning, with the least amount of design. (based on the work of legendary designer Dieter Rams).

 So, for each design where we could take out elements, that’s what we did.

 That’s why none of the people images have full faces for example.
 It’s why there’s no actual text on any of the icons. (unless you count the number on the sales promotion one, but numbers are not technically words).
 And it’s why none of the graphs have axes, titles or sources.

 We didn’t need any of those things to create the right visual impact.

 The icon designs worked without them.

 Step 3 - Tailor them to your brand identity

 Once we had a basic design which visually showed the topic, next we looked at how to make it also represent our brand identity.

 At the simplest level, for this project, the next thing we did was to add our brand colours.
 It’s worth adding colours later in the design process, than earlier.